syseleven/grav-docs-metakube/pages/02.Documentation/14.application-best-practices/default.en.md

 Even though persistent volumes are replicated in our OpenStack cluster, you should still configure and create backups for your stateful data.

+For more information see [Backups](../07.backups/default.en.md)

 ## Security

-You should think about pod security.
+You should think about pod security contexts.
 For example if possible, do not run a pod as root.

 For more information see [Configure a Security Context for a Pod or Container](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/).